ICJIA/researchhub-docs/docs/guide/README.md

 #### Search bar and search results page

 The search bar allows you to quickly find contents using search terms.
 In _Figure 1_, the search bar is marked by the red arrow.
-When you press enter, you will be taken to a "Search" page listing the search results of all content types. _Figure 2_ below shows an example search result page for a search keyword "drug."
+When you press \<Enter\> button or click the "search" icon (<i class="material-icons">search</i>) on the right, you will be taken to a "Search" page listing the search results of all content types. _Figure 2_ below shows an example search result page for a search keyword "drug."

 <div style="text-align:center">
 <span class="fig-title">Figure 1.
 Search bar on homepage</span>